DisguisedOwI/First-join-Verification-Code/README.md

 /scoreboard players reset <username> verified
 ```
 and restart the server.
-- Or the pro tips ban them by run the following command:
+- Or the pro tips move is ban them by run the following command:
 ```
 /ban <username>
 ```